Linear dynamical systems

 Content

 Pass/Fail grade.
-To get a Pass grade, the student must submit attempts to all six assignments, and must also pass the final take-home exam.
-The final exam will be handed out on the last day of class, and the written answers will be due two weeks from then.
+To get a Pass grade, the student must submit attempts to all assignments and exercises, must also pass the final take-home exam, and actively participate in lectures.
+The final exams will be handed out on the last day of class and the submissions are due two days later.

 Format of course meetings